tomtomwombat/hyperloglockless/README.md

 ## Overview

-hyperloglockless is a simple, fast, and lockless implementation of a concurrent HyperLogLog in Rust.
+hyperloglockless is a accurate and fast lockless implementation of a concurrent HyperLogLog in Rust.

-hyperloglockless is a direct replacement for `RwLock<OtherHyperLogLog<K, V>>` and is 6.8 times faster.
+hyperloglockless is a direct replacement for `RwLock<OtherHyperLogLog<K, V>>`.
 To accomplish these goals, all methods take `&self` instead of modifying methods taking `&mut self`.
 This allows you to put a HyperLogLog in an `Arc<T>` and share it between threads while still being able to modify it.

-HyperLogLog puts great effort into performance and aims to be as fast as possible.
+HyperLogLog puts great effort into performance and aims to be as fast as possible, even in single threaded scenarios.

 ## Usage